ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: ToxSyn

-In the expansion phase, we employ GPT-4o Mini \citep{achiam2023gpt} in a few-shot prompting setup to synthesize new samples conditioned on one of nine minority groups: Afro-descendants, Jews, Muslims, Indigenous Brazilians, women, LGBTQIA$+$ individuals, elderly people, and people with disabilities.
-These groups were selected for three complementary reasons.
-First, they map directly onto classes protected by Brazilian anti-discrimination statutes and legislations, ensuring our corpus targets communities at legally recognized risk of hate speech.
-Second, together they span multiple demographic axes (race, religion, gender, sexual orientation, age, and ability), providing broad cultural coverage and enabling the study of intersectional toxicity.
-Third, several of these categories (e.g., Indigenous Brazilians, Muslims and the elderly) has few samples or are totally absent from existing Portuguese hate-speech datasets; including them addresses critical blind spots and supports equitable model performance across under-represented groups.
+In this stage, we employ GPT-4o Mini \citep{achiam2023gpt} in a few-shot prompting configuration to generate new samples conditioned on minority identity.
+The model is prompted with representative seed examples and instructed to produce linguistically diverse toxic and non-toxic statements for one of nine target communities: Black people, Jews, Muslims, Indigenous Brazilians, women, LGBTQIA$+$ individuals, elderly people, and people with disabilities.
+These categories were selected to achieve both broad demographic coverage and equitable representation of groups that are typically under-sampled or totally absent from existing Portuguese hate-speech datasets.

-Each generation prompt supplies 20 curated seed sentences and specifies whether the model should produce toxic or non-toxic continuations.
-Sampling is balanced across groups and toxicity classes, with every API call returning 20 samples.
-To encourage discourse variation, we design 26 controllable templates (14 non-toxic and 12 toxic) that vary ideological frame and tone; a randomized length tag (short, medium, long) further diversifies output.
-Illustrative templates include \emph{Real Problems Minimization} (toxic), which downplays the hardships faced by a minority group, and \emph{Problem Acknowledgment} (non-toxic), which positively frames real challenges while proposing constructive support.
-Appendix \ref{sec:ap_generation_strategies} contains explanations of each generation strategy.
-We conclude this phase with 10,790 unique sentences, supplying a rich, legally grounded, and demographically diverse foundation for downstream training and evaluation.
+To ensure wide topical and stylistic coverage across all minorities, we developed 26 distinct discourse type templates (14 non-toxic, 12 toxic) that systematically vary the ideological frame and tone of the outputs.
+For example, the \emph{Real Problems Minimization} discourse guides the model to downplay the hardships of marginalized communities, whereas the non-toxic template \emph{Problem Acknowledgment} promotes constructive framing of societal challenges.
+The full list of discourses are shown in Appendix~\ref{app:ap_generation_strategies}.
+To further enhance textual diversity, each generation prompt also includes a randomized length constraint (short, medium, or long).

+We guarantee both representational balance and conceptual robustness by generating an evenly distributed dataset across both demographic groups and toxicity labels.
+This deliberate sampling design not only prevents asymmetric group representation but also supports fairer evaluation of language models across demographic dimensions.
+The resulting corpus comprises 10,790 unique sentences that combine linguistic richness with demographic diversity, forming a solid foundation for subsequent stages of large-scale synthetic expansion.